Checking date: 14/05/2025 20:09:55

 Learning activities and methodology

 The utilization of Artificial Intelligence (AI) tools is strictly permitted solely for the purpose of enhancing the style of text previously authored by the student.
 Under no circumstances is AI to be employed for generating or incorporating any text into the TFG document that was not originally written by the student, including literature reviews, method discussions, or research results.
 Should the improper use of AI by the student result in academic misconduct, such as falsifying the student's academic work to misrepresent their academic performance, the regulations outlined by Universidad Carlos II de Madrid (as partially governed by Spanish Law 3/2022 on university coexistence) will be enforced.
+In cases where AI has been used under the permitted circumstances, the final version of the paper must include a statement such as: "I declare that I have used the AI tool [name of the tool] solely to improve the style and clarity of the text I have written.
+At no time have I used it to automatically generate text from third-party texts, obtain bibliographic sources, generate programming code, or interpret the results of my bachelor thesis."
 The teaching-learning methodology for the Bachelor thesis (TFG) relies on tutorial sessions.
 The tutor will provide guidance to the student regarding topic selection, formulation of research questions, necessary models and data (if applicable), and suitable analytical methods.
 It is mandatory for the student to adhere to the tutorial regime and conduct their TFG under the supervision of the assigned tutor, who will ensure the authenticity of the student's work.
 The student is not permitted to prepare the work without the oversight of the assigned tutor.
 The tutorial sessions can be done in person or online.
 1. Topic Selection: In the general modality, the tutor will furnish a list of topics and readings to guide the student's choice on the the research topic.
 In the specific modality, the student must propose a research topic with specific questions to their potential tutor, along with a preliminary research plan.
 2. Guidance and Work Schedule: Upon topic selection, the tutor will advise the student on working efficiently to achieve high-quality scholarly results within the designated tutoring period.
 3. Information Gathering: The student is responsible for sourcing the necessary information to formalize the research problem and, if applicable, construct their own datasets in line with the objectives.
 Subsequently, the student will collect and review relevant bibliographical references related to the chosen research topic.
 4. Thesis Document: The Bachelor thesis document must adhere to academic standards, presenting the student's research work clearly and thoroughly.
 The objective is to explain the methodology and results of the research in a standard scientific format akin to academic journal articles.
 5. Presentation and Defense: The student will orally present a summary of their thesis, covering research questions, literature review, data, methods, and results, in front of an examining committee.
 This presentation, known as the VIVA, must be conducted in person without exceptions and based on slides following a standard format.

 Assessment System